CedarGroveStudios/CircuitPython_WaveBuilder/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

-A CircuitPython class to construct a composite ``synthio`` waveform table from a collection of oscillators.
+A CircuitPython class to construct a composite ``synthio`` wave table from a collection of oscillators.
 The table is created from a list of oscillator characteristics, sample length, maximum sample value, a lambda factor, and loop smoothing parameters.